weewx-mqtt/publish/docs/plugins/homeassistantconfig/index.md

 ### plugin

-ToDo:
-The module must be set to: `user.mqtthaconfig.MQTTHomeAssistantConfig`.
+The plugin to be used.

 ### enable